Coronavirus (COVID-19): Advice and guidance for patients, plus the latest visiting restrictions

 Aortic valve surgery is an operation in which a narrowed or leaky aortic valve is replaced by a valve made out of tissue or artificial material, or repaired, to relieve breathlessness and help prevent heart failure.
 Royal Papworth offers all types of aortic valve replacement, including minimal access surgery, as well as TAVI (transcatheter aortic valve implantation).

 Mitral valve surgery is an operation to repair or replace a narrowed or leaky mitral valve to relieve breathlessness and help prevent heart failure.
 Royal Papworth offers both approaches and has the largest number of successful mitral valve repair operations in the UK.
-We also offer minimal access Mitral valve surgery.
+We also offer minimal access mitral valve surgery and recently we performed our first-ever percutaneous mitral valve leaflet repairs which is a minimally invasive treatment option for patients with mitral regurgitation who may be unsuitable or deemed to much of a risk for open-heart surgery.

 Arrhythmia surgery is carried out to correct disturbances of heart rhythm.
+Atrial fibrillation (AF) is the most common arrhythmia, with 1.5 million people diagnosed and another 500,000 unaware that they have AF.
 For example, Royal Papworth offers the surgical Maze procedure for atrial fibrillation.

 Mr David Jenkins

 Mr Marius Berman

 Mr Choo Yen Ng